MDT (Maintenance Diagnostic Tables) -

 The Rockwell Collins Maintenance Diagnostic Computer (MDC) is the central component of an aircrafts Maintenance Diagnostic System (MDS).
 The purpose of the MDC is to aid the aircraft users and maintenance personnel in detecting and troubleshooting avionics components and/or wiring failures.
 The MDC performs its function by monitoring avionics system LRUs to capture failure conditions and then isolate failures to specific LRUs or to the wiring between components.
 The MDC logs (or stores) failure information and makes it available for viewing on the Multi-Function Display or makes it available for downloading (to a floppy disk or PC) where it can then be viewed or printed.

-One of the unique features of the new generation MDC is that it has been designed to be configurable based on the aircraft type on which it resides.
-The new generation MDC is configured through the use of field loadable Diagnostic Tables.
+- One of the unique features of the new generation MDC is that it has been designed to be configurable based on the aircraft type on which it resides.
+The MDC-3110/-4110 are configured through the use of field loadable Diagnostic Tables.
 The Diagnostic Tables define fault “equations” that the MDC software uses when processing LRU inputs in order to determine and isolate the actual avionics failure conditions.

 Having field loadable Diagnostic Tables for the MDC provides several major benefits to the end user: